Pine Mountain Settlement School DANCING IN THE CABBAGE PATCH Sheep Shearing and Cecil Sharp

 As the pioneers settled in they added the animals that had remained for many of them a part of the nostalgic and bucolic memories of their life in other times and other countries.
 As wealth began to grow, the animals they owned became, for the settlers a symbol of new-found wealth in a conquered paradise.
-The scrub cow, mule, nag, and sheep and goats thrived on the lush forage of Kentucky.
+The scrub cow, mule, nag, sheep, and goats thrived on the lush forage of Kentucky.
 The evident health and strength of the animal caught the imagination of the early pioneer and began to give way to a sensitivity to the breed of their animals.
 Breeding began to grow in importance, and with it, the ferocious art of livestock trading.

 THE WILDERNESS ROAD

 A second route of the pioneer into the wilderness of Kentucky was along what is now known as the Wilderness Road.
 This primary “road” followed the well-used Indian trails that came from Virginia and that passed through the Cumberland Gap where Kentucky now touches the border of Tennessee.
 It is this more southern route that is central to an understanding of the early Central Appalachian pioneer family.
-This growing population of both early-comers and late-comers who found the close mountains and private life-style of the terrain comforting — and cheap.
+This growing population of both early-comers and late-comers found the close mountains and private lifestyle of the terrain comforting — and cheap.
 They comprised the early settlers of eastern Kentucky and it is not surprising to find names today of the common ancestor who first settled the land.
 Nolans, Turners, Metcalfs, Boggs, and others formed a closely bonded origin and lifestyle.
 Sheep were very much a part of their history.

 The Wilderness Road was the route taken by Daniel Boone and his party that eventually led the famous party to their settlement at Boonesboro Fort on the banks of the Kentucky River.
 When Daniel Boone and his party settled into Boonesboro Fort, it was the same year that the Benjamin Logan party settled near Stanford, or Logan’s Fort, not far away.
 The magical year for both was 1775.